IBM/security-compliance-automation/create_profile_without_manual_controls/README.md

 This script automates the creation of custom control libraries and profiles based on predefined entities.
 The script performs the following tasks:
 1. Retrieves predefined entities.
 2. Removes manual controls.
-3. Creates custom control libraries.
+3. Creates custom control library.
-4. Creates custom profiles.
+4. Creates custom profile.

 ## Dependencies
 Ensure `parameter.json` exists with the required parameters.